militaryinvestor/militaryinvestor.github.io/_posts/2022-02-21-Long-Term-vs-Short-Term-Capital-Gains.md

 hidden: false
 ---

-*Bottom Line Up Front (BLUF):* You pay capital gains taxes on investment gains each year (but not in Roth IRA, IRA, 401K, or TSP).
+*Bottom Line Up Front (BLUF):* You pay capital gains taxes on investment earnings/profits each year (but not in Roth IRA, IRA, 401K, or TSP).
 Long Term Capital Gains insurance are taxed in tiers (i.e. buckets), starting at 0% with many paying 15%.
 Short Term Capital Gains are taxed as regular income (usually at a higher tax rate than long term gains).

 -------